Amsmoox/TradeBOT/README.md

 ## Overview

 TradeBot is a Django-based application designed to scrape forex trading signals from websites like FX Leaders and expose them through an API that can be connected to a Telegram bot.
+The system automatically sends scraped signals to users via Telegram.

 ## Project Structure